sutta » sn » sn55 » Saṁyutta Nikāya 55.27

 ‘sādhu kira, bhante, āyasmā ānando yena anāthapiṇḍikassa gahapatissa nivesanaṁ tenupasaṅkamatu anukampaṁ upādāyā’”ti.

-‘Sir, please visit him at his home out of compassion.’”
+‘Sir, please visit him at his home out of sympathy.’”

 “Evaṁ, bhante”ti kho so puriso anāthapiṇḍikassa gahapatissa paṭissutvā yenāyasmā ānando tenupasaṅkami; upasaṅkamitvā āyasmantaṁ ānandaṁ abhivādetvā ekamantaṁ nisīdi.
 Ekamantaṁ nisinno kho so puriso āyasmantaṁ ānandaṁ etadavoca: